Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Abstract

 \section{Abstract}

 We investigate function field analogs of the distribution of primes, and prime $k$-tuples, in ``very short intervals'' of the form $I(f) := \{ f(x) + a : a \in \fp \}$ for $f(x) \in \fp[x]$ and $p$ prime, as well as cancellation in sums of function field analogs of the Möbius $\mu$ function and its correlations (similar to sums appearing in Chowla's conjecture).
-For generic $f$, i.e., for $f$ a Morse polynomial, we show that error terms are roughly of size $O(\sqrt{p})$ (with typical main terms of order $p$).
-We also give examples of $f$ for which there is no cancellation at all, and intervals where the heuristic ``primes are independent'' fails badly.
-Further, we show that (square root) cancellation in Möbius sums is {\em equivalent} to (square root) cancellation in Chowla type sums.
+For generic $f$, i.e., for $f$ a Morse polynomial, the error terms are roughly of size $O(\sqrt{p})$ (with typical main terms of order $p$).
+For non-generic $f$ we prove that independence still holds for ``generic'' set of shifts.
+We can also exhibit examples for which there is no cancellation at all in Möbius/Chowla type sums (in fact, it turns out that (square root) cancellation in Möbius sums is {\em equivalent} to (square root) cancellation in Chowla type sums), as well as intervals where the heuristic ``primes are independent'' fails badly.

 The results are deduced from a general theorem on correlations of arithmetic class functions; these include characteristic functions on primes, the Möbius $\mu$ function, and divisor functions (e.g., function field analogs of the Titchmarsh divisor problem can be treated.)
-We also study the more delicate fixed characteristic setting, i.e., for $f(x) \in \fq[x]$ and intervals of the form $f(x) +a$ for $a \in \fq$, where $p$ is fixed and $q=p^{l}$ grows.
+We also prove analogous, but slightly weaker, results in the more delicate fixed characteristic setting, i.e., for $f(x) \in \fq[x]$ and intervals of the form $f(x) +a$ for $a \in \fq$, where $p$ is fixed and $q=p^{l}$ grows.